Pope: Universities should be "pathways to the hear...

 After thanking them once again for their efforts in pursuing “this great task,” Pope Leo entrusted them to the Blessed Virgin Mary, Seat of Wisdom, before offering his Apostolic Blessing.

 We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, also for other purposes as specified in the cookie policy.
 Refusal of consent may render the relevant functions unavailable.
-You can consent to the use of such technologies by using the "Accept" button.
-By closing this policy, you continue without accepting.
+You can consent to the use of these technologies by clicking on the "Accept" button.
+By closing this notice, you continue without accepting.

 The following panel allows you to express your consent preferences for the tracking technologies we use to provide the features and perform the activities described below.
-To learn more about the usefulness and operation of these tracking tools, please refer to the cookie policy.
+For more information about the usefulness and functioning of these tracking tools, please refer to the cookie policy.
 You can review and change your choices at any time.
-Please note that refusal of consent for a particular purpose may render the relevant features unavailable.
+Please note that refusing consent for a particular purpose may make the related features unavailable.